dotnet/docs-maui/docs/platform-integration/essentials/secure-storage.md

 # [iOS](#tab/ios)

 [KeyChain](xref:Security.SecKeyChain) is used to store values securely on iOS devices.
-The `SecRecord` used to store the value has a `Service` value set to `[YOUR-APP-BUNDLE-ID].xamarinessentials`.
+The `SecRecord` used to store the value has a `Service` value set to _[YOUR-APP-BUNDLE-ID].xamarinessentials_.

-In some cases, KeyChain data is synchronized with iCloud, and uninstalling the application may not remove the secure values from iCloud and other devices of the user.
+In some cases, KeyChain data is synchronized with iCloud, and uninstalling the application may not remove the secure values from user devices.

 # [Windows](#tab/windows)

 [DataProtectionProvider](/uwp/api/windows.security.cryptography.dataprotection.dataprotectionprovider) is used to encrypt values securely on Windows devices.

-Encrypted values are stored in `ApplicationData.Current.LocalSettings`, inside a container with a name of `[YOUR-APP-ID].xamarinessentials`.
+Encrypted values are stored in `ApplicationData.Current.LocalSettings`, inside a container with a name of _[YOUR-APP-ID].xamarinessentials_.

 **SecureStorage** uses the [Preferences](preferences.md) API and follows the same data persistence outlined in the [Preferences](preferences.md#persistence) documentation.
 It also uses `LocalSettings`, which has a restriction that a setting name length may be 255 characters at the most.
 Each setting can be up to 8K bytes in size, and each composite setting can be up to 64K bytes in size.